-The Office of Pandemics and Emerging Threats within the Office of Global Affairs leads HHS’s global diplomatic and policy engagement to prevent, detect, and respond to pandemic influenza.
-We coordinate with the White House National Security Council, the Department of State, and other Federal departments and agencies, non-governmental organizations, and global partners, including the World Health Organization (WHO), on policy and technical issues.
-We provide leadership and technical and policy analysis support for:
+The Office of Pandemics and Emerging Threats (PET) within the Office of Global Affairs leads HHS’s global diplomatic and policy engagement to prevent, detect, and respond to pandemic influenza.
+We coordinate with U.S. Government departments and agencies, non-governmental organizations, and global partners, including the World Health Organization (WHO), on a range of policy and technical issues.

-- Implementation and review of the WHO Pandemic Influenza Preparedness Framework to improve and strengthen the sharing of influenza viruses with human pandemic potential and to increase the access of developing countries to vaccines and other supplies.
+- WHO Pandemic Influenza Preparedness Framework: A framework agreed to by WHO Member States to improve and strengthen the sharing of influenza viruses with human pandemic potential and to increase the access of developing countries to vaccines, diagnostics, and pharmaceuticals.